 The Process was Dead Simple

 This part really surprised me.
 As I thought about how to start the process, I decided to call Vanguard to see what information about my Rollover IRA I would need to give Fidelity.
-I already had the IRA account from a rollover six years ago, but had long forgotten the actually steps needed to get the process moving.
+I already had the IRA account from a rollover six years ago, but had long forgotten the actual steps needed to get the process moving.

 My call was routed to a department that does nothing but handle rollovers.
-The rep walked me through the process, and then offered to call Fidelity with me.
+The rep walked me through the process and then offered to call Fidelity with me.
 So he dialed up Fidelity and did all the talking.
 I guess Vanguard really wanted my money!

 We did hit one snag.
 According to the Fidelity representative, my old employer still had my status as an active employee.
 So I had to call my employer to get my status changed.
 That took a few days, and then the three of us got back on the phone to complete the rollover.
 It took all of five minutes.